ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

       /
     ```
         1. We have specified the same prefix as in the scf input file.
-        2. Switch on the acoustic sum rule.
+        2. Use the acoustic sum rule.
         3. `ldisp = .true.` tells Quantum Espresso to perform dynamical matrix calculation over a grid of q-points.
         4. `nq1`, `nq2` and `nq3` define our q-point grid.
 This is the coarser grid.
     - Run `ph.x < 02_CD_ph.in > ph.out`.
-This will probably take a few minutes.
+This will take a few minutes.
-    - This will produce a number of dynamical matrices.
+    - The calculation produces a number of dynamical matrices.
 They have the same format as the `matdyn` file for the methane molecule.
-It will specify the $\mathbf{q}$-points at which the dynamical matrix is being evaluated within the file too.
+The file also contains information about the $\mathbf{q}$-points at which the dynamical matrix is evaluated.
-    - Note that one file could contain multiple $\mathbf{q}$-points because the dynamical matrices is the same at these $\mathbf{q}$-points due to symmetry.
+    - Note that one file can contain dynamical matrices of several $\mathbf{q}$-points if these $\mathbf{q}$-points are related by a symmetry of the crystal.

 ### Step 3: run the `q2r.x` calculation
-Next we'll be generating the real space force constants from our grid of dynamical matrices using the `q2r.x` module.
+Next we will generate the real-space force constants from the dynamical matrices calculated on a coarse grid in the first Brillouin zone using the `q2r.x` module.

 !!! example "Task 4c - run `q2r.x`"
     !!! warning "Help file of `q2r.x`"